Khan Muhammad Saifullah Al Mehdi

-Khan Muhammad Saifullah Al-Mehdi (born 12 November 1988), also known by Badhon, is a Bangladeshi politician.
+Khan Muhammad Saifullah Al-Mehdi (born 12 November 1988), also known as Badhon, is a Bangladeshi politician.
 He is a former Jatiya Sangsad member representing the Bogra-3 constituency.

 Early life and family

 Muhammad Saifullah Al-Mehdi was born on 12 November 1988 to a Bengali family of Khans in the village of Daharpur in Adamdighi thana, Bogra District, Bangladesh.
-His father, Sirajul Islam Khan Raju, was a five-term Union Council chairman, two-term chairman of Adamdighi Upazila and the current president of the Adamdighi Awami League.
-Al-Mehdi holds an LL.M.
+His father, Sirajul Islam Khan Raju, was a five-term Union Council chairman, a two-term chairman of Adamdighi Upazila, and the current president of the Adamdighi Awami League.
+Al-Mehdi holds an LL.M..

 Career

-Al-Mehdi was a former secretary of the Youth and Sports division of the Adamdighi Jubo League.
-He was elected to parliament from Bogra-3 as an Independent candidate on 7 January 2024.
+Al-Mehdi was a former secretary of the youth and sports division of the Adamdighi Jubo League.
+He was elected to parliament from Bogra-3 as an independent candidate on 7 January 2024.